Extraltodeus/ComfyUI-AutomaticCFG/README.md

 It also allows for up to 50% more speed since the latest update (default settings on the advanced node, 50% if used with the exponential scheduler).

+## Last update:

+- I changed the start/end sliders, they are related directly to the sigma values and not in percentage anymore.

 # In short:

 Quality > prompt following (but somehow it also feels like it follows the prompt more so...
 I'll let you decide)